andim/easyleed/doc/source/userdoc.rst

 File naming policy
 ------------------

-Easyleed tries to infer the beam energy from the filename.
+EasyLEED tries to infer the beam energy from the filename.

 Examples of valid file names in the default configuration: